Who We Are

 My role is to buy certified green coffee and sell to buyers in UK, mainland Europe, Asia and the USA.
 I'm a qualified Q Grader and have a background in specialty coffee, working in specialty coffee shops for around 10 years.
 Six of these were spent at Monmouth Coffee, where in addition to shop operations, I was in charge of roasted coffee stocks and staff training in tasting.
 Before joining Twin, I decided to go for a year-long trip to Latin America.
 I was based in a coffee cooperative in Nicaragua for seven months to gain a better insight into their operations and to cup for them during the harvest season.

-Alexandra Prieto, Logistics & Certification Manager
+Natasha Smitter, Logistics & Certifications Manager

-Natalia Ramirez, Quality Control Officer
+Natalia Ramirez, Coffee Quality Officer

 I am a microbiologist with postgraduate studies in quality control management.
 I have a passion and love for coffee, which I have inherited from my family, coffee producers in Huila, Colombia.
 I spent my childhood around coffee plantations and have been lucky enough to have seen the coffee process from farm to cup.
 My role in Twin is to provide quality control support for the trading team, client and producer support and contract administration.

 I have been working in coffee for almost 5 years now, having started my career as a barista in East London.
 I have since worked for a roastery in the logistics department and spent an extended period in Brazil and Colombia working on coffee farms and learning about the production side of the industry.
 I act as a bridge on the quality side between our customers and the producer organisations we represent, as well as run our own quality control operations here in London.